WTF are Semantics?

 For the AWS services mentioned in this post, the most common way to solve this problem within AWS is to use DynamoDB as a distributed lock with an idempotency key.
 This works by:

-2. The app uses the idempotency key in a PutItem operation in DynamoDB – this is the distributed lock.
-This operation has a constraint that the key must not already be in the table and an attribute that will delete the key after some time.
+operation in DynamoDB – this is the distributed lock.
+This operation has a constraint that the key must not already be in the table and an attribute that will delete the key after some time. - If the

 As a block diagram, the process looks like this in a consumer app: